 High pH Brands

 There are several alkaline water brands that have a pH of 10.
-Water with this high of a pH should only be consumed in moderation since there are no additional alkaline water benefits.
+Water with this high pH should only be consumed in moderation since there are no additional benefits.

 The highest pH within the ideal pH range for alkaline drinking water is 9.5.